Universal Transport Properties of Continuous Quantum Gases: Drude weight of the Lieb-Liniger model

+The 1D $s$-wave scattering length $a_{1D}$ is related to the coupling constant $c$ by $a_{1D}=-c/2$.
+We shall adopt the units where $\hbar=m_{0}=1$ in the following calculations.

-The model is integrable and can be solved exactly using the Bethe ansatz.
-The eigenstates are parameterized by a set of quasi-momenta (rapidities)$\{k_{j}\}_{j=1}^{N}$, which satisfy the Bethe Ansatz Equations (BAE) under periodic boundary conditions:
+The model is integrable and can be solved exactly using the Bethe ans\"{a}tz.
+The eigenstates are parameterized by a set of quasi-momenta, or rapidities, $\{k_{j}\}_{j=1}^{N}$, which satisfy the Bethe ans\"{a}tz Equations (BAE) with periodic boundary conditions

 In the thermodynamic limit ($N,L\rightarrow\infty$ with fixed density $n=N/L$), the state of the system is described by the density distribution of particle rapidities, $\rho(k)$.
-At thermal equilibrium, this distribution is determined by the Thermodynamic Bethe Ansatz (TBA) equations. $\rho(k)$ is a solution to the following integral equation:
+In thermal equilibrium, this distribution is determined by the TBA equations. $\rho(k)$ is a solution to the following integral equation

 where $\rho_{h}(k)$ is the density of "holes" or unoccupied states, and the total density of states is $\rho_{t}(k)=\rho(k)+\rho_{h}(k)$.
 The scattering kernel $\phi(k)$ is given by the derivative of the two-body scattering phase shift: